How can I do a DNA test?

 X Chromosome Results

-- 5 at 7 days using buccal swabs for all participants
+- 5 to 7 days using buccal swabs for all participants

 - 10 days minimum if one of the participants uses non-standard samples

-This period is calculated from the moment your samples arrive at the laboratory.
+This delay is calculated from the moment your samples arrive at the laboratory.
 Transport time is not taken into account.

 What are the analysis times for a test between sisters?

-The reliability and authenticity of the test of X chromosome depend on several factors:
+The reliability and authenticity of the X chromosome test depends on several factors:

 - The quality of the samples

 - The choice of the test according to the family situation